AdobeDocs/analytics.en/help/analyze/analysis-workspace/workspace-faq/optimizing-performance.md

 Use the following diagram and terms to learn how requests are processed and the various factors that influence processing times:

+>[!NOTE]
+>
+>Recommended guidelines for these factors are based on a complexity score of Medium for reporting requests.

 ### Request processing diagram

 ![Request processing](assets/request-processing.png)